opensearch-project/user-behavior-insights/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License
 This code is licensed under the Apache 2.0 License.
-See [LICENSE.txt](LICENSE.txt).
+See [LICENSE](LICENSE.txt).

 ## Copyright
 Copyright OpenSearch Contributors.
-See [NOTICE.txt](NOTICE.txt) for details.
+See [NOTICE](NOTICE) for details.